How to Recover Data from WD External Hard Drive on Windows—Best Practices

 4 Steps to Recover Data from WD External Hard Drive

 Step 1.
-Download and install MyRecover on your computer from secure channel.
+Download and install MyRecover on your Windows supported computer from Microsoft Store or its official website.

 Step 2.
 Launch it and select the WD external hard drive to scan for lost files and click "Scan".

 Step 3.
-Select the files you want to recover from the recoverable lists and click "Recover".
+Locate the files you want to recover quickly using the "Filter" function or the "Type" tab.
+Select the files you attempt to recover from the recoverable lists and click "Recover".

 Step 4.
 Choose a safe location (not the WD external hard drive) to save the recovered files.